Taojunshen/sccm-docs-psprocessing/sccm-cmdlets/ConfigurationManager/vlatest/New-CMConditionalAccessPolicy.md

 ## DESCRIPTION
 The **New-CMConditionalAccessPolicy** cmdlet creates a conditional access policy.

-    > [!NOTE]
-    > Ensure that the Administrator has set the notification email address for the Exchange connector before running this cmdlet.
+NOTE: Ensure that the Administrator has set the notification email address for the Exchange connector before running this cmdlet.

 ## EXAMPLES